kheller18/data-structures-algorithms/questions/AWS.md

 ---

 1. What is EC2?
-   + EC2, a Virtual Machine in the cloud on which you have OS-level control.
+   + `EC2`: a Virtual Machine in the cloud on which you have OS-level control.
 You can run this cloud server whenever you want and can be used when you need to deploy your own servers in the cloud, similar to your on-premises servers, and when you want to have full control over the choice of hardware and the updates on the machine.

 2. What is SnowBall?
-   + SnowBall is a small application that enables you to transfer terabytes of data inside and outside of the AWS environment.
+   + `SnowBall`: a small application that enables you to transfer terabytes of data inside and outside of the AWS environment.
    ![snowball](../images/aws/snowball.png)

 3. What is CloudWatch?
-   + CloudWatch helps you to monitor AWS environments like EC2, RDS Instances, and CPU utilization.
+   + `CloudWatch`: helps you to monitor AWS environments like EC2, RDS Instances, and CPU utilization.
 It also triggers alarms depending on various metrics.
    ![cloudwatch](../images/aws/cloudwatch.png)

 4. What is Elastic Transcoder?
-   + Elastic Transcoder is an AWS Service Tool that helps you in changing a video’s format and resolution to support various devices like tablets, smartphones, and laptops of different resolutions.
+   + `Elastic Transcoder`: an AWS Service Tool that helps you in changing a video’s format and resolution to support various devices like tablets, smartphones, and laptops of different resolutions.

 5. What do you understand by Virtual Private Cloud (VPC)?
    + `Virtual Private Cloud (VPC)`: allows you to customize your networking configuration.
 VPC is a network that is logically isolated from other networks in the cloud.
 It allows you to have your private IP Address range, internet gateways, subnets, and security groups.